 - Studies are most effectively conducted, and results are most generalizable, when the subjects are living in functionally appropriate captive environments.

-- The NCCC has pioneered the design of studies to allow chimpanzees to choose whether they participate, giving them more control over their daily activities.
+- The CCC has pioneered the design of studies to allow chimpanzees to choose whether they participate, giving them more control over their daily activities.

 Caring for our chimpanzees

-The Keeling Center and the National Center for Chimpanzee Care continue to set the world's standards for the humane care and management of chimpanzees.
+The Keeling Center and the Chimpanzee Care Center continue to set the world's standards for the humane care and management of chimpanzees.
 Our standards are defined by quality of care, compassion and respect for the needs of these unique animals.